 Managing bladder problems after childbirth

-Many women experience bladder leakage not only during pregnancy, but also after giving birth.
+Many women experience bladder leakage during pregnancy, but also after giving birth.
 When should you be concerned?
 Urogynecologist Hema D. Brazell, MD, offered some advice.

 What is urinary incontinence?

 There are many types of urinary incontinence, which can range from involuntarily leaking just a few drops of urine to completely emptying your bladder.
 Stress urinary incontinence (SUI) is leaking urine when coughing, laughing or sneezing and is the most common type of urine leakage during and after pregnancy.
 These leaks can also happen when a woman walks, runs or exercises.

 Dr. Brazell said SUI is one of many pelvic floor disorders.
 Pelvic floor disorders are caused by the weakening of muscles and tissues of the pelvic floor due to pregnancy, childbirth and/or aging.

 “Stress incontinence usually resolves within a few weeks of giving birth when your baby is no longer putting extra pressure on the bladder and you’ve lost some weight.
 However, if you’re still experiencing leakage, tell your doctor when you have your postnatal check at six to eight weeks,” said Dr. Brazell.
 “Your gynecologist may first recommend nonsurgical treatment.”

 Dr. Brazell shared nonsurgical and surgical treatment options to help diminish any leaking.